jonnor/ESC-CNN-microcontroller/report/report.md

 A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
 See \ref{appendix:stm32convert}.
-This tool provides required Flash storage (in bytes), RAM usage and CPU usage (in Multiply-Accumulate operations, MAC) as JSON, and writes the generated C code to a specified directory.
+This tool provides required Flash storage (in bytes), RAM usage and CPU usage (in Multiply-Accumulate operations, MACC) as JSON, and writes the generated C code to a specified directory.

 The training setup is implemented in Python.